Our Story of

 No matter how big or small we become, we dream of being a people passionate and vocal about the gospel; mature and devoted to Jesus; missional, connected, and full of the Spirit; and radical in the way we live and love for the glory of God.

 As things have changed here over the years, we have had to learn and grow through it.
-We’ve had to develop new and creative ways to continue to provide spaces where people can be inspired, grow a deep connection, and do life together as they abide in Jesus.
-Through things like Community Groups and ministry teams, we continue to strive to give everyone the chance to connect here at Mosaic and experience what it means to be part of a healthy biblical community.
+We’ve had to develop new and creative ways to continue to provide spaces where people can be challenged and encouraged, grow a deep connection, and do life together as they abide in Jesus.
+The processes and programs are never perfect, but God remains faithful as He continues to lead us in the journey of becoming a healthy biblical community that reflects God’s kingdom in its diversity and unity.